RLuckom/exploranda-core/README.md

 `apiConfig.queryParamKeys`: If provided, will be concatenated with the sourceSchema's
                             `queryParamKeys` array described above.

-`apiConfig.headerParamKeys`: If prsovided, will be concatenated with the sourceSchema's
+`apiConfig.headerParamKeys`: If provided, will be concatenated with the sourceSchema's
                              `headerParamKeys` array described above.

 `apiConfig.bodyParamKeys`: If provided, will be concatenated with the sourceSchema's `bodyParamKeys`